Annual Tree Planting: Expanding the Food Forest

 Awaken your body and mind with a moderately vigorous flow.
 Postures will be challenging, but accessible, with modifications for all levels.
 Invigorating the body with the breath and proper alignment will help you to journey inward and cultivate a sense of stillness.
 This will support your efforts to be fully present, maximizing your time and energy amidst all of the weekend activities.

 Chelsea Woods is a licensed massage therapist and Level 2 Reiki Practitioner.
-She will be offering 15 minute chair massages, at $15 per session.
+She will be offering 15 minute chair massages on a donation basis.